FedericoMarcuzzi/resilience-verification/README.md

 ./analyze <ensemble_filename.json> <attacker_filename.json> <attacker_budget >= 0> <test_set_filename.json> <num iter > 0> <n_threads > 1> <iterations_x_dump > 0> <noises (divided by -)> <closed_interval_noise> <seed>
 ```
 The specific parameters are:
-- <em>ensemble_filename.json</em>: the json file containing the structure of the tree-based classifier.
-It's possible to train a specific tree-based ensemble and obtain the classifier in the json format by using the scripts random_forest.py and treant.py in the gen_data folder as follows:
+- <em>ensemble_filename.json</em>: the JSON file containing the structure of the tree-based classifier.
+It's possible to train a specific tree-based ensemble and obtain the classifier in the JSON format by using the scripts random_forest.py and treant.py in the gen_data folder as follows:
   ```bash
   ./python3 random_forest.py <dataset_abbreviation> <train_size> <n_trees> <max_depth>

   ./python3 treant.py <dataset_abbreviation> <n_trees> <max_depth> <budget> <perturbation>
   ```
   See some examples in gen_data/train_random_forest.sh and gen_data/train_treant.sh.
 Moreover, see the available dataset abbreviations in the two scripts random_forest.py and treant.py.
-- <em>attacker_filename.json</em>: the json file specifying the attack interval per feature.
+- <em>attacker_filename.json</em>: the JSON file specifying the attack interval per feature.
 It's possible to generate an attack file by using the script atk_gen.py in the gen_data folder as follows:
   ```bash
   python3 atk_gen.py <dataset_abbreviation> <atk_magnitude> <atk only left direction (l), only right direction (r) or both (b)>
   ```
   See some examples in gen_data/gen\_analyzer\_atk.sh
 - <em>attacker_budget</em>: a natural number that specifies the attacker's budget.
-- <em>test_set_filename.json</em>: test set file in json format.
+- <em>test_set_filename.json</em>: test set file in JSON format.
 The test set is automatically generated from the original dataset when you train a random forest on the dataset.
 In particular, the command:
   ```bash
     ./python3 random_forest.py <dataset_abbreviation> <train_size> <n_trees> <max_depth>
   ```